duckduckgo/duckduckgo-help-pages/_docs/privacy-pro/vpn/servers.md

 order: 400
 ---

-We currently have VPN servers in the United States, Canada, and Europe:
+We currently have VPN servers in the United States, Canada, and Europe.
+Each location has several servers.
+Locations include:

 -   US
     -   Dallas, TX